suborbital/e2core/docs/usage/error-handling.md

 # Error Handling

 When building your Atmo app, handling errors returned from Runnables is pretty essential.
 When a Runnable returns an error, it contains a `code` and a `message`.
+The `code` must be a valid [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 Using the Directive, you can manage how your application behaves when an error is returned:

 {% hint style="info" %}
 The default behaviour for any error is for the handler to return.